-Elsewhere, a board will have PCI-Express x1 slots.
+A board will also have PCI-Express x1 slots.
 These are smaller versions of the same kind of slot and are used for expansion cards that can add wireless internet, extra USB ports or dedicated sound hardware to a system.
-Some boards also have older PCI slots, which are rarer and now only suitable for fitting extremely old hardware to current systems.
+Some boards also have older PCI slots, which are rarer and only suitable now for fitting extremely old hardware to current systems.

-Around the borders of the board sit storage connectors.
-Every SATA port will now run using the SATA 3 standard, which has ample bandwidth for hard disk and slower SSDs.
+Storage connectors are positioned around the borders and every SATA port will now run using the SATA 3 standard, which has ample bandwidth for hard disk and slower SSDs.

-Most motherboards also now have at least one M.2 socket.
-These connectors are used for faster SSDs, and they use PCI-Express bandwidth.
+You’ll find that most motherboards now have at least one M.2 socket.
+These connectors are used for faster SSDs and use PCI-Express bandwidth.
 If you want to run a particularly fast M.2 SSD – or two of them – ensure that every M.2 connector uses the full PCI-Express 3.0 x4 protocol.
 If it doesn’t, the drive’s speed will be bottlenecked.

 You’ll also find numerous jumpers and connectors scattered around a motherboard.
-Typically, these handle fans, front-mounted USB ports and front-panel connectivity.
-If you want to add lots of cooling, or a particularly large number of USB ports to your machine, pay attention – not having enough connectors could scupper your plans.
+Typically, these handle front-mounted USB ports, fans and front-panel connectivity.
+If you want to add lots of cooling, or a particularly large number of USB ports to your machine, take heed – not having enough connectors could scupper your plans.

-Similarly, take a look at what networking and audio options feature.
+Similarly, take a look at the networking and audio options.
 Even the cheapest motherboard will have Gigabit Ethernet and an audio chipset that’s absolutely fine for gaming, music and movies at home.
 However, if you want better performance from your internet connection or your audio chips, you’ll need to spend a little more cash.